Adore2113/MarsHSim/docs/notes/water_process.md

 ## Design Evolution:
 #### Early Recovery Rates:
-    ♡ original UPA recovery was higher at ~ 0.94
-    ♡ lowered to 0.87 after researching more
+    ♡ original UPA recovery ~ 0.94 but was lowered to 0.87 after researching

 #### Power Logic:
-    ♡ early versions used fixed power
-    ♡ updated to load proportional power (baseline + variable portion)
+    ♡ early versions used fixed power, updated to load proportional power

 #### BPA Capacity:
-    ♡ original capacity was 0.25 kg/h

-    ♡ raised to 0.5 kg/h so the unit can keep up with brine from 30 crew without long term accumulation
+    ♡ original capacity was 0.25 kg/h, was raised to 0.5 kg/h to keep up with 30-crew brine

 ### ----------------------------------------